ISSUE 4

 FLOOD MARKER INSTALLATION CREW: David Butler, Mary White, Christian Mueller, Clancy Philipsborn, 2010.
 Photo by Charles Harvey.

 WHAT IS MY BACKGROUND?
-MY INNATE SKILLS AND talents guided me into a career as an artist, and I look for ways my skills as a visual artist can contribute to an understanding to environmental science and sustainable development.
+MY INNATE SKILLS AND talents guided me into a career as an artist, and I look for ways my skills as a visual artist can contribute to an understanding of environmental science and sustainable development.

 As we approached a known flood plain with many buildings close to the water, Dad would shake his head and exclaim, “Would it have caused less suffering and damage if the flood plain were not built on?
-“Why build all those homes, the school and the library on the flood plain”?
-“Would the levee present a false sense of safety?
-Would the levee hold a 500 year flood?”, “Was the dam the best form of flood mitigation for the town?”
-When we drove into a city with greenways along the creek, Dad joyfully pulled over to photograph and point out how flood waters could be absorbed by the greenery, unlike concrete channels. .
+Why build all those homes, the school, and the library on the flood plain?
+Would the levee present a false sense of safety?
+Would the levee hold a 500-year flood?
+Was the dam the best form of flood mitigation for the town?”
+When we drove into a city with greenways along the creek, Dad joyfully pulled over to photograph and point out how flood waters could be absorbed by the greenery, unlike concrete channels.

-Home from art school and teaching in the Bay Area, I helped him trim nearby trees for fire mitigation, file and organize papers for his reports on the effects of man made lakes and dams, the UN Lower Mekong River basin study, (a study that he had hoped might have been a way to bring peace in the area) and many other water resources related projects.
+Home from art school and teaching in the San Francisco Bay Area, I helped him trim nearby trees for fire mitigation, file and organize papers for his reports on the effects of man made lakes and dams, the UN Lower Mekong River basin study, (a study that he had hoped might have been a way to bring peace in the area), and many other water resources related projects.
 I listened and learned and have tried to use the knowledge in my art practice.

-WATER GATHERING PLACE, collaboration with Andree Singer Thompson, Christina Bertea and Mary White, WEAD Sponsored Bioneers 2010 Installation.
+WATER GATHERING PLACE, collaboration with Andrée Singer Thompson, Christina Bertea, and Mary White, WEAD-sponsored Bioneers 2010 installation.

 Most of my work has been consciously collaborative; there is a magic and synergy in the gathering of minds in the creative process that can bring richer and more sustaining solutions.
-When I “rewired” from SJSU in 2005, I hoped to reach a new higher level of collaboration between my art practice and environmental issues.
+When I ‘rewired’ from SJSU in 2005, I hoped to reach a new, higher level of collaboration between my art practice and environmental issues.

 VI.
 FLOOD AWARENESS: COLLABORATING WITH GILBERT IN HIS 90’s

-WATER GLASSES, Mary White, blown glass, photo by Peter Phersick, 1971.
+WATER GLASSES, Mary White, blown glass.
+Photo by Peter Phersick, 1971.

-Dad gave the glasses to policy makers and activists all over the world.
-It was a way to highlight the value of a precious resource: drinking water.
-Over the years we had many ideas for projects related to flood mitigation and water resources, but only a few had materialized.
-This was a chance for another venture!
-After mailing the letters I made a small model of a stacked glass flood marker, an 8” high model scaled down from the proposed 18’ height.
-I was auditing a green architecture studio class with Julie Herdt at University of Colorado Boulder and was encouraged by the class to pursue the idea.
-After showing it to the class, I showed it to my father, Marshall Frech, flood filmmaker who was working on a film about Gilbert, and Alan Taylor, who had just retired as the City of Boulder Flood Plain manager.
+After mailing the letters as he had asked, I made a small model of a stacked glass flood marker, an 8-foot model scaled down from the proposed 18-foot height.
+I was auditing a green architecture studio class with Julie Herdt at the University of Colorado Boulder and was encouraged by the class to pursue the idea.
+After showing it to the class, I showed it to my father, Marshall Frech, a flood filmmaker who was working on a film about Gilbert, and Alan Taylor, who had just retired as the City of Boulder flood plain manager.
 They all thought a physical marker might have a chance of being accepted by the city and were enthusiastic about the idea.
-We walked down to the creek and looked for suitable sites and made general plans to approach the City, but did not get around to doing so.
-In the end, this modest, quickly made model of found materials was the seed for the six-year project.
-Over the years I have marveled how small quick visual forms can bring forth action.
+We walked down to the creek and looked for suitable sites, and made general plans to approach the city, but did not get around to doing so right away.
+In the end, this modest, quickly-made model of found materials was the seed for the six-year project.
+Over the years, I have marveled at how small, quick visual forms can bring forth action.

-Thru Gilbert, I met Boulderites who understood the flood risk issue and the larger issue of living integrally as a part of natural forces, with sustainability practice, who were passionate about stewarding the precious natural resources of the earth.
-For instance, he introduced me to painter and arts activist Elizabeth Black, founder to the Boulder Eccentric Gardens project and a leader of the Silver Lake Ditch irrigation group.
+Through Gilbert, I met Boulderites who understood the flood risk issue and the larger issue of living integrally as a part of natural forces, with sustainability practice, who were passionate about stewarding the precious natural resources of the earth.
+For instance, he introduced me to painter and arts activist Elizabeth Black, founder of the Boulder Eccentric Gardens project and a leader of the Silver Lake Ditch irrigation group.
 Over the years, she spent many hours with Gilbert plotting an idea of putting up round markers that indicated the 500-year flood level on residential and business buildings on the flood plain in Boulder.
-They had no success with manifesting the marker idea, since many building and business owners were adamantly opposed to having the markers on “their” buildings.
+They had no success with manifesting the marker idea, since many building and business owners were adamantly opposed to having the markers on ‘their’ buildings.
 Elizabeth later helped initiate the Flood Marker project.
 Everyone who later formed the flood marker committee (with one exception) enjoyed many conversations with Gilbert on Boulder sustainable growth and flood plain management.

 The original proposal and model I showed Gilbert in 2005.
 Notice that the height had to be increased by 6 feet in accordance with the accurate flood levels.